 Participating in a dance intensive is a wonderful way for a dancer to improve quickly.
 Not only is the student fresh in the morning and ready for optimal learning; they will also feel a significant and satisfying difference in their strength and ability in a short period of time.
 Working with students every day allows the teachers to develop specific themes in depth, without having to wait a whole week to work with a student again.
 We highly recommend taking all available weeks of the dance intensive for maximum benefit.

-Mr. Royce danced professionally for Cincinnati Ballet, Dayton Ballet, Alabama Ballet, Ballet Theater of Maryland and the newly formed BalletFleming.
-During his career Robert has performed principal and soloist roles in Nutcracker, Serenade, Dracula, Spring Waters Pas de Deux, Tommy, along with many others.
+Rob danced professionally for Cincinnati Ballet, Dayton Ballet, Alabama Ballet, Ballet Theater of Maryland and the newly formed BalletFleming.
+During his career, he has performed principal and soloist roles in Nutcracker, Serenade, Dracula, Spring Waters Pas de Deux, Tommy, and many others.
+He has served as Ballet Master and a staff teacher for Alabama Ballet, Ballet Theatre of Maryland, BalletFleming, and Burklyn Ballet Theatre.

-Mr. Royce has served as Ballet Master and a staff teacher for Alabama Ballet, Ballet Theatre of Maryland, BalletFleming and Burklyn Ballet Theatre.
-Mr. Royce has been training and coaching professional and student dancers for the past sixteen years and has worked on many classical ballets including Swan Lake, Romeo and Juliet and Graduation Ball.
-Robert has students who are currently dancing for Suzanne Ferrell Ballet, Nashville Ballet’s second company, and Joffrey Ballet’s trainee program.
-As a choreographer, Robert has received the 2001 Viewer’s Choice Award in the Scotsman for his Cinderella at the Edinburg Fringe Festival and a four-star review for The Little Mermaid in 2011, both with Burklyn Ballet Theater.
+Rob has been training and coaching professional and student dancers for the past sixteen years and has worked on many classical ballets including Swan Lake, Romeo and Juliet, and Graduation Ball.
+He has students who are currently dancing for Suzanne Ferrell Ballet, Nashville Ballet’s second company, and Joffrey Ballet’s trainee program.
+As a choreographer, he has received the 2001 Viewer’s Choice Award in the Scotsman for his Cinderella at the Edinburg Fringe Festival and a four-star review for The Little Mermaid in 2011, both with Burklyn Ballet Theater.

-He is currently Ballet Master for New York State Ballet and has choreographed Carmina Burana, Dracula and Marriage of Figaro for the company.
+Rob spent the past few years teaching master classes and choreographing across the East Coast as well as working with musical theater companies on numerous productions.
+He is currently Ballet Master for New York State Ballet and has choreographed Carmina Burana, Dracula and Marriage of Figaro for the NYSB company.